lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Abort formats

-The All-1 Abort and the ACK abort messages have the following formats.
+When a fragment sender needs to abort the transmission, it sends the All-1 Abort format {{Fig-All1Abort}}.
+When a fragment receiver needs to abort the on-going fragmented packet transmission, it transmits the ACK Abort format {{Fig-ACKabort}}.

 ~~~~
-<------ byte boundary ------><--- 1 byte --->
+<------------- R -----------><--- 1 byte --->
 +--- ... ---+- ... -+-+-...-+-+-+-+-+-+-+-+-+
 |  Rule ID  | DTag  |W| FCN |       FF      | (no MIC & no payload)
 +--- ... ---+- ... -+-+-...-+-+-+-+-+-+-+-+-+